MicrosoftDocs/sql-docs/docs/connect/ado-net/large-udts.md

 User-defined types (UDTs) allow a developer to extend the server's scalar type system by storing common language runtime (CLR) objects in a SQL Server database.
 UDTs can contain multiple elements and can have behaviors, unlike the traditional alias data types, which consist of a single SQL Server system data type.

  Previously, UDTs were restricted to a maximum size of 8 kilobytes.
-In SQL Server 2008, this restriction has been removed for UDTs that have a format of <xref:Microsoft.SqlServer.Server.Format.UserDefined>.
+In SQL Server 2008, this restriction has been removed for UDTs that have a format of <xref:Microsoft.Data.SqlClient.Server.Format.UserDefined>.

  For the complete documentation for user-defined types, see the version of SQL Server Books Online for the version of SQL Server you are using.